-You may already know I cannot stand for anything to go to waste.
-Yes, I know it’s my OCD.
-I’ve been learning easy ways to make food go further and/or last longer.
-This time it was garlic.
 I’ve been growing garlic in my garden for the past 3 years.
 Each year I plant the largest bulbs from my harvest for the next year’s crop.
 I’ve just harvested my garlic but I had a small bowl leftover from last year.
+They’re starting to get dry and I’d rather use my fresh harvest for cooked garlic.
+So how do you use the older garlic?
 I want to show you how to make your own garlic powder.

 Different varieties of garlic preserve better than others.
+You should do your research into the varieties of garlic to make sure your type is good for drying.
 It’s important to store the garlic in a cool and dark location with moderate humidity.
-I brought the last of the crop into the kitchen for use.
-Some of them had dried up into hard bulbs.
-Others were starting to dry, with loose skin and a few with shoots. to make
+Your garlic will last much longer under these conditions.
+After harvesting my latest crop, I brought the last bit of last years garlic harvest to the kitchen for use.
+Some of them had dried up into hard bulbs, others were starting to dry, with loose skin and a few with shoots.

 First, you’ll need to remove all the skins:

-First, you’ll need to remove all the skins.
+The first step is to remove all the skins.
 This is probably my least favorite part.
 Lucky for me, my son loved to use the rubber tube thingy I got at one of those home parties that will remove the skins if you roll it between your hands.
 So he did the hard work.
-If the bulb has started to grow a green shoot, cut it in half and pull out the green piece.
-This isn’t harmful but could make your garlic bitter.
-Chop them up as small as possible.
-I even chopped up the hard dry ones.
+If the bulb has started to grow a green shoot, cut it in half and pull out the sprouting shoot.
+It isn’t harmful but could make your garlic bitter.
+Chop the garlic as small as possible, even the hard dry ones.
 I used my Ninja Blender/Food Processor 450 Watt.
 You can use a blender or food processor.
 If you do it by hand, try to get the pieces as small and consistent in size as possible.
 The smaller/similar the pieces are, the more evenly they will dry.

-If you have a dehydrator you may need to use your fruit leather trays.
-If you are using an oven, use parchment paper.
+If you have a dehydrator you may need to use your fruit leather trays to prevent the minced garlic from falling through the grids.
+If you are using an oven, use parchment paper on a baking sheet.
 Spread the garlic pieces as thinly and as evenly as possible.
-This will reduce dry time and help to drive more evenly.
+This will reduce dry time and help to dry more evenly.
 I use the Excaliber Electric 9 Tray Food Dehydrator, you might like another article where I use my Dehydrator to make my own Citrus Powder.

 Dehydrator – Set to the lower temperature for herbs approximately 105 to 115 degrees.
 I dried mine for about 4 hours.
 I suggest doing this outside to prevent the house from smelling like garlic.